Edd-Cole/tech-test-practice/README.md

 #### Challenge!!!!
 Can you make the function time and memory efficient???
 Give this a shot if you have checked out Section 3 on Time Complexity!

+#### Extra Challenge!!!!
+Can you make the function work for ultra large numbers...
+For this you will need to consider memory resources and time efficiency!

 ---

 ## <span id="sec2">SECTION 2.
 CLASSES</span>: